Making Every Single Drop of Water Count

 As we deliver water to our crops, we strive to maximize both yield and conservation, giving the plants the exact amount of water they need to flourish and never more.
 This involves precise measurements as well as good timing because we want water to arrive during the key stages of a crop’s growth.

 We measure the daily use of water of our crops with a weather station and monitoring our soil moisture to know the outputs of water.
-On the other hand, we measure the amount of irrigation and rain that our crops receive.
+D'autre part, we measure the amount of irrigation and rain that our crops receive.
 With all this data we make a weekly water balance to check if our “soil water account” is in red or blue so we can correct quickly

 To make sure we’re doing our best, we use soil probes to measure moisture and satellite images to study results.
 Both technologies are important to our work right now, and we believe they soon will improve significantly and help us conserve even more water.